top of page

 Content design

 Content design is about need.
 And end users want their needs met with a minimum of fuss.
 Keep it short and simple isn't just good advice, it's the key to great content design.
 I do the research to understand end users' issues.
-Then I work to deliver that that need to them where, and more importantly, when they need it.
+Then I work to deliver that need to them where, and more importantly, when they need it.
+The three examples here are from work I did at Microsoft.

 Accessibility